 Being knowledgeable about locums contracts allows you to negotiate terms that are favorable to your facility, as well as create better relationships with locums agencies, which ultimately leads to better care for patients.

-This term determines the period of time an agency can claim procuring cause (see above) for a provider.
+Non-compete Term: This term determines the period of time an agency can claim Procuring Cause (see above) for a provider.
 It also limits the healthcare organization from hiring the provider for a permanent position unless it agrees to pay the agency a contract buy-out fee (see Confirmation Letter, p.
 2).
 Typically, this term is 24 months, but the time period may be negotiated before signing the master agreement.